lili0415/lili0415.github.io/_pages/about.md

 Program Committee Member of ECCV (2024).

-Program Committee Member of ACL ARR (2024).
+Program Committee Member of ACL ARR (2024, 2025).

 Program Committee Member of ICLR AGI Workshop (2024).

 Program Committee Member of ACM MM MMGR Workshop (2023, 2024).

-Journal Reviewer for Frontiers of Information Technology & Electronic Engineering.

 Journal Reviewer for IEEE Transactions on Neural Networks and Learning Systems.

-Journal Reviewer for IEEE Transactions on Circuits and Systems for Video Technology
+Journal Reviewer for IEEE Transactions on Circuits and Systems for Video Technology.

 Student Volunteer at ACM Web Conference (2024).